What to know about buying a car for your teenager

 Some cars offer safety features specifically geared toward teen drivers, like backup cameras.
 Visit the National Highway Traffic Safety Administration’s website to view safety ratings on cars you’re considering.

 Also, look for a fuel-efficient car to reduce the cost at the pump.
-If your child needs the car for school, sporting events and visiting potential colleges, fuel costs can add up fast.
+If your child needs a car for school, sporting events and visiting potential colleges, fuel costs can add up fast.
 When college time rolls around, your child will likely thank you for helping them select a fuel-efficient ride.

 The right amount to spend on a car for your teen will be different for you than for someone else.
 Experts recommend that your car expenses not exceed 20 percent of your take-home pay.
 That includes monthly payments, insurance, gas and maintenance.